aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-monitor-user-guide.rst

       during the captured period
    -  ``"flops"`` - number of floating point operations per second during the captured period
+   -  ``"v3d"`` - only available on Trn2 - contains the utilization for every
+      physical NeuronCore that makes up the current NeuronCore

 -  ``"error"`` - string containing any error that occurred when collecting the data